jlinoff/pam/README.md

 greppable, and editable with `jq` or any text editor.
 Loading a file with no password reads it back the same way.

+Since v2.5.1 the Save dialogue says so at the point you decide, rather than leaving it to be discovered here.

 This is _PAM_'s full-fidelity export.
 Everything in the vault is present — every record, every field, every preference, in plaintext.